Does Evolution Disprove God? Are Science and Religion Compatible?

 Similarly, Colin Blakemore in his TV programme said that “some scientists manage to hang on to their faith” (emphasis mine).
 For Dennett to say Christian scientists “cast about” for other reasons to believe in God and Blakemore to say some scientist manage to “hang on to” their beliefs is the very biased language of propaganda.
 It is not serious and responsible language, but rather unworthy.
 There are many Christian scientists who, whilst accepting evolution, firmly believe in the Christian Faith for good reasons.

-Antony Flew, a renowned philosopher and perhaps the best known atheist in the English-speaking world has, at the age of 80, come to believe in God.
+Antony Flew, a renowned philosopher and perhaps the best known atheist in the English-speaking world, at the age of 80, came to believe in God.
 He was asked in 2004 if recent work on the origin of life pointed to the activity of a creative Intelligence and he responded: “Yes, I now think it does ... almost entirely because of the DNA investigations.
 What I think the DNA material has done is that it has shown, by the almost unbelievable complexity of the arrangements which are needed to produce (life), that intelligence must have been involved in getting these extraordinarily diverse elements to work together.
 It's the enormous complexity of the number of elements and the enormous subtlety of the ways they work together.
 The meeting of these two parts at the right time by chance is simply minute.
 It is all a matter of the enormous complexity by which the results were achieved, which looked to me like the work of intelligence.”

 He continues: “I now believe that the universe was brought into existence by an infinite Intelligence.
 I believe that this universe's intricate laws manifest what scientists have called the Mind of God.
 I believe that life and reproduction originate in a divine Source.
 Why do I believe this, given that I expounded and defended atheism for more than a half century?
 The short answer is this: this is the world picture, as I see it, that has emerged from modern science.
 Science spotlights three dimensions of nature that point to God.
 The first is the fact that nature obeys laws.
 The second is the dimension of life, of intelligently organized and purpose-driven beings, which arose from matter.
 The third is the very existence of nature.
 But it is not science alone that has guided me.
 I have also been helped by a renewed study of the classical philosophical arguments.”